How to identify the implications of genetic disorders

 Turner syndrome: The cause of hypogonadism in females, with karyotype 45, X. It has an incidence of 1 in 3000 female births.

-Clinical manifestations include: webbed neck; low posterior hairline; short stature; loss of oocytes and infertility; amenorrhea; pigmented nervi (skin moles); coarctation of aorta; cubitus valgus; broad chest and widely shaped nipples; peripheral edema at birth.
+Clinical manifestations include: webbed neck; low posterior hairline; short stature; loss of oocytes and infertility; amenorrhea; pigmented nervi (skin moles); coarctation of aorta; cubitus valgus; broad chest and widely spaced nipples; peripheral edema at birth.

-Other genenetic mutations
+Other genetic mutations

 Clinical manifestations include: mental retardation; low IQ; large testes; long face with large mandible; large everted ears; high arched palate; mitral valve prolapse.